Technical Note: Split Algorithm in O(n) for the Capacitated Vehicle Routing Problem: Introduction

-The computational efficiency of the Split algorithm is the main focus of this article.
-Consider a giant tour $(1,\dots,n)$ containing $n$ customers with demands $q_1,\dots,q_n \in [0,Q]$, and a set of vehicles of capacity $Q$ located at a depot.
-Let $d_{i,i+1}$ be the distances between two successive customers, and $d_{0i}$ and $d_{i0}$ be the distances from and to the depot.
-Classically, the Split algorithm is assimilated to the search for a shortest path between $0$ and $n$ in the acyclic graph $\cG = (\cV,\cA)$, where $\cV = (0,\dots,n)$ and where each arc $(i,j) \in \cA$ for $i < j$ corresponds to a feasible route starting at the depot, visiting customers $i+1$ to $j$, and returning to the depot \citep{Beasley1983,Prins2004}.
-In the vehicle literature, such a shortest path is usually obtained in $\cO(nB)$ via a variant of Bellman's algorithm, where $B$ is a bound on the number of deliveries per route as a consequence of the capacity constraints.
-Moreover, for a limited fleet of $m$ vehicles, the propagation of the labels is iterated to produce a shortest path with fewer than~$m$ edges in $\cO(nmB)$.
+Classically, the Split algorithm is reduced to a shortest path problem between the nodes $0$~and~$n$ of an acyclic graph $\cG = (\cV,\cA)$, where $\cV = (0,\dots,n)$, and $\cA$ contains one arc $(i,j)$ with cost $c(i,j) = d_{0,i+1} + \sum_{k=i+1,\dots,j-1} d_{k,k+1} + d_{j,0}$ for any feasible route visiting customers $i+1$~to~$j$.
+In the literature, the shortest path is obtained in $\cO(nB)$ via a variant of Bellman's algorithm, where $B$ is the average out-degree of a node in $\{0,\dots,n-1\}$, i.e., the average number of feasible trips from one node of the giant tour \citep{Beasley1983,Prins2004}.
+Moreover, for a limited fleet of~$m$ vehicles, the propagation of the labels can be iterated to produce a shortest path with at most~$m$ arcs in $\cO(nmB)$.
 Such complexity is suitable for most medium-scale applications.
-However, Split can become a computational bottleneck for very large problems with few routes, when used iteratively in a metaheuristic.
+However, Split can become a computational bottleneck for large problems with many deliveries per route, when used iteratively in a metaheuristic.

 To meet this challenge, we will introduce a new \emph{Split} algorithm in $\cO(n)$.
 Note that some linear-time algorithms are already known for this shortest path \citep[see][and the references therein]{Burkard1996,Bein2005} as the graph $\cG$ satisfies the Monge property: